Dextroz/BUCSS_Bot/README.md

 * Weather lookup functionality.
 * Other useful commands: cat, dog, teams, coinflip, add and more.

-## Dependancies
+## Dependencies
 The bot is written in Python 3.7.5 so its **REQUIRED**

-To install all the dependancies using pip; run the following command:
+To install all the dependencies using pip; run the following command:
 ```
 pip3 install -r requirements.txt
 ```